 We brought the car back to them and they called me a few days later and told me that it would cost over $5,000 to fix it.
 Naturally I was devastated by the news so they kept the car because I could not afford to fix it.
 They have the car and this took place in July of 2007.
 I never could afford to pick it up.
 Can you imagine a car that ran perfect when I brought it to them not running at all when I went to pick it up?

 It is my experience that some dealers like this one actually causes the car to malfunction so that you will spend more money with them.
 This dealership would not take any responsibility for my car or fixing what they had done to it.
 I have many witnesses that this car ran great before I brought it to them.
 Do not trust this dealership because they scammed me.

 YORKTOWN, VIRGINIA -- I purchased a new E320 in 2003.
 I am very disappointed with one aspect of this car.
 In approximately four and half years, its climate control system has failed five times.
 I do put about 20k miles per year.
 But this car has its climate control system failing about every 20K miles.
 For a fifty eight thousand dollar car, FIVE failures in a common comfort system are unacceptable.
-I suppose Luxury Car means luxury from these hassles of every day problems.
+I suppose luxury car means luxury from these hassles of every day problems.

 Every car I owned—Mazda, Honda, Acura or Saab, it is the only car where climate control system fails on an average every 20K miles.
 BYT, there were other service issues with this car which I don't wish to expand.
 On the reliability rating, this vehicle did not meet our expectations at all.

+After full explanation that problems have started well within the warranty period and still continuing a Customer Service General Manager can't determine what a customer is saying.
 This car and this company both sucks.
 I bought a new car this month and I am glad to report it is not Mercedes but Lexus.